fyngyrz/soyacro/README.md

 ## Setup

-You can use the `ifile` and `mfile` variables in the `soyacro.py` code to change the name of the acronym and style files.
+You can use the `ifile` and `mfile` variables at the top of the `soyacro.py` code to change the name of the acronym and style files.
 If you're running only on your own LAN, not much to worry about there.
 But if the web page is on a server with WAN access, I recommend renaming both so as to prevent snoooping, etc. I also suggest you rename the main cgi and set the `cginame` variable to match.

+At the top of the `soyacro.py` file, there are settings you can change to control the number of lines in the entry and result text boxes, and to switch on or off various displays of other information relevant to what you're doing.

 ### More on Security: